jtonello/balena-lamp/README.md

 Two networks are used.
 The frontend network enables external connections to port 80.
 The backend network enables php and mysql to use non-public ports to reach apache.

 Note that specific versions of the images are defined here.
 These could be replaced with :latest or other versions that suit your needs.
-The mysql passwords should be changed for more production uses, and a future version will embed the passwords in a secrets file.
+The mysql passwords, database name and username are set as variables from the .balena/balena.yml file.
+You should change them for production uses, but be sure to update the php/index.php file to match.

 Clone this repository and then run:
 ```